Dora Maar: Relationship with Picasso

-Dora Maar as "The Weeping Woman"
+As The Weeping Woman

-Maar is very well known for her role as Picasso's lover, subject, and muse.
-As such, he painted many portraits of her.
+Maar was Picasso's lover, subject, and muse and he painted many portraits of her.
 In the majority of these paintings, Maar was represented as a tortured, anguished woman.
 The most well known of these portraits is The Weeping Woman.
 Picasso was very inspired by the tragedies of the Spanish Civil War, and he thought of Maar as a living depiction of the pain and suffering that people experienced during this time.
 Maar did not appreciate Picasso's depiction of her in this way.
 When asked about his portraits of her, she said "all portraits of me are lies.
 They're Picassos.
 Not one is Dora Maar".

 Her liaison with Picasso, who physically abused her and made her fight Marie-Therese Walter for his love, ended in 1943, although they met again episodically until 1946.
-Thus, on 19 March 1944, she played the role of Fat Anguish in the reading, at the home of Michel Leiris, of Picasso' first play, Desire Caught by the Tail, led by Albert Camus.
+Thus, on 19 March 1944, she played the role of Fat Anguish in the reading, at the home of Michel Leiris, of Picasso's first play, Desire Caught by the Tail, led by Albert Camus.
 In 1944, through the intermediary of Paul Éluard, Maar met Jacques Lacan, who took care of her nervous breakdown through years of analysis, in which her mental health began to improve.
 Picasso bought her a house in Ménerbes, Vaucluse, where she retired and lived alone.
 She turned to the Catholic religion, met the painter Nicolas de Staël (who lived in the same village), and turned to abstract painting.

-Dora Maar the painter
+Painter

 The painted works of Maar remained unrecognized until their posthumous sale, organized in 1999, which made the public and professionals discover a very personal production that had never left her studio.

-Maar abandoned photography for painting alongside leaving Picasso and his influence, or rather the crushing presence of the painter, who had imposed on her a cubistic style.
-Pushed by Picasso to express herself in this style, one can wonder about Picasso's desire to remove his lover from the domain where she excelled, and to constrain her in a style of painting which he had long mastered.